Robertfarb/whiteboarding-curriculum/algorithms/time_complexity/big_o_practice.md

 You can find the time complexity of `grab_bag` *without* bounding.
 Try drawing out the recursive calls like we did in lecture to see if you can do this.

-At this point, look over your notes to make sure you understand how you've solved each question.
+At this point, look over your notes and answers to make sure you understand how you've solved each question.
 Solutions will be sent out tonight for you to review and compare with your answers!

 Well done!
 If you finished early, go ahead and start watching the [Video Lectures](https://github.com/appacademy/sf-job-search-curriculum/blob/master/w12/day1.md#afternoon) on Arrays that you'll need for the project tonight.